 The Touch Board as an HID keyboard

-Write messages with your Touch Board – or control games!
+Write messages with your Touch Board – or control games - with a HID keyboard!

 Have you ever wanted to use your Touch Board as an HID keyboard input to your computer?
 You might want it to control your favourite online arcade game, or act a bit more like a Makey Makey (but only needing one hand to actuate!).
 Or maybe you have another use in mind that requires keypresses.
 Either way, follow the steps below and soon you will be typing away via the power of capacitive touch.

 Step 1 Upload the code to the Touch Board

 If you haven’t already set up your Touch Board, please do so by following this tutorial here.
 Once you have, connect your Touch Board to the computer and turn the board on.